 A feather Bigz™ die.
 OMW, how did they guess?
-Aren’t those just perfect for an arrow bookends?
-We had some thin bamboo sticks in the garage, which would work for the shaft of the arrow.
+Aren’t those just perfect for arrow bookends?
+If you don’t have a Sizzix you can download these beautiful feather templates from the Graphics Fairy and use them instead 😉 For the shaft of the arrow, we used some thin bamboo sticks we had lying around.
 All I had to do was figure out how to make a realistic tip.

 The Art Of Knapping

 Those videos made it look so easy, HA!!
-Not.
-Next time I’ll try remember to wear some gloves to protect my hands.
-I think I hit them more often than the slate 😀 If you’re not keen to try knapping, then you could probably make an arrow head out of clay.
+Not!!!!
+Next time I’ll try to remember to wear some gloves to protect my hands.
+I think I hit them more often than the slate 😀 If you’re not keen to try knapping, then you can make an arrowhead out of clay.

-Anyways, once I had a decent arrowish shape, I cut a notch into the bamboo using a craft knife and slipped the arrowhead inside.
+Anyways, once I had a decent arrowish shape, I cut a notch into the bamboo using a craft knife, added a dollop of glue and slipped the arrowhead inside.
 To hold it in place I just wound some leather tightly around the bamboo.

 Adding Some Feathers